mzur/webdev/lesson-6/README.md

 + <image-container :image="image"></image-container>
 ```

-Before we implement the component, we register it with the Vue instance that runs the dasboard in `resources/js/app.js`:
+Before we implement the component, we register it with the Vue instance that runs the dashboard in `resources/js/app.js`:

 ```diff
   import { createApp } from 'vue';